ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 ::: Note (this_is_a_right_note|2 R)
 Hey, look!
 This note is to the right of the text and tiny
 :::
 You may, of course, want to pass on a smaller or larger amount of information.
-To make it look nice, you can specify the note's width (a number 1-12) and its alignment (L or R) by passing the argument as (optional-name|width alignment) For example:
+To make it look nice, you can specify the note's width (a number 1-12) and its alignment (L or R) by passing the argument as `Note (optional-ref|width alignment)`.
+For example:

+######
 ```
 ::: Note (this_is_a_right_note|2 R)
 Hey, look!
 This note is to the right of the text and tiny